-For the past eleven years, this special event has recognised the excellence and dedication of our dancers: selected by their peers, six rising artists perform before a judging panel of industry experts and live audience before one receives the coveted Emerging Dancer Award.
+This special event recognises the excellence and dedication of our dancers: selected by their peers, six rising artists perform before a judging panel of industry experts and live audience before one receives the coveted Emerging Dancer Award.
 Audiences also have the chance to vote for their favourite dancer to win the People’s Choice Award.

 The driving force behind Emerging Dancer is developing the stars of the future.
 The finalists are offered one-on-one coaching from their dancer colleagues and it is often their first experience performing a classical pas de deux and being in the spotlight with a contemporary (sometimes brand new) work.

-This year’s Emerging Dancer: A Celebration will be a special one: it will feature twelve past winners, showing how far they have all come since taking part in the competition.
-Their performances will be recorded in the Holloway Production Studio at our new home in the Mulryan Centre for Dance, and will be available to watch online around the world from Thursday 9 September 2021.
+2021’s Emerging Dancer: A Celebration was a special one: it featured twelve past winners, showing how far they have all come since taking part in the competition.

-Since winning Emerging Dancer in 2011, Shiori Kase has quickly risen in the ranks: first being promoted to Soloist in 2013, then First Soloist in 2014, and following a performance as Gulnare in Le Corsaire, was promoted to Principal on the stage of the Palais Garnier in June 2016, and following her lead role as Raymonda in Tamara Rojo’s Raymonda was promoted to Lead Principal in 2022.
+Since winning Emerging Dancer in 2011, Shiori Kase has quickly risen in the ranks: first being promoted to Soloist in 2013, then First Soloist in 2014, was promoted to Principal on the stage of the Palais Garnier in June 2016, and following her lead role as Raymonda in Tamara Rojo’s Raymonda was promoted to Lead Principal in 2022.
 She has performed a great number of lead roles such as Odette/Odile in Swan Lake, Clara/Sugar Plum Fairy in Nutcracker, Aurora and Lilac Fairy in The Sleeping Beauty as well as Cinderella and Sister Clementine in Christopher Wheeldon’s Cinderella to name but a few.
 She also graces the beloved campaign image for our Nutcracker by Wayne Eagling.

 Since becoming a Principal, Shiori has coached other dancers for Emerging Dancer; she mentored the 2019 winner, Julia Conway.
-This year, Shiori will perform the Flames of Paris pas de deux with Daniel McCormick, which is coincidentally the same piece that she coached with Julia in 2019.
+At this event, Shiori performed the Flames of Paris pas de deux with Daniel McCormick, which is coincidentally the same piece that she coached with Julia in 2019.

 Also returning for this year’s celebration will be the first joint winners of the competition, who danced and won together in 2014:

-For this year’s Emerging Dancer: A Celebration, Alison and Junor return to the same piece they danced in 2015, the year following their win, a pas de deux from Liam Scarlett’s No Man’s Land.
+For Emerging Dancer: A Celebration, Alison and Junor returned to the same piece they danced in 2015, the year following their win, a pas de deux from No Man’s Land.

-The two joint winners from 2017 will also take part this year:
+The two joint winners from 2017 will also danced:

-Aitor Arrieta, who only joined English National Ballet in 2016, and progressed to Soloist in 2017 and First Soloist in 2019, and Rina Kanehara, who joined the Company in 2015 and has since been promoted to Junior Soloist in 2017 and then Soloist in 2018.
+Aitor Arrieta, who joined English National Ballet in 2016, and progressed to Soloist in 2017, First Soloist in 2019 and Principal in 2022, and Rina Kanehara, who joined the Company in 2015 and has since been promoted to Junior Soloist in 2017 and then Soloist in 2018.

 Rina has since danced the role of Clara/Sugar Plum Fairy in Nutcracker, Fairy of the Golden Vine and Princess Florine in The Sleeping Beauty and the Peasant pas de trois in Swan Lake.

 Daniel McCormick joined English National Ballet in autumn 2017 and then competed in Emerging Dancer that same season, going on to win the 2018 award.
-From there, he’s been promoted to First Artist in 2019 and Soloist in 2020.
+From there, he’s been promoted to First Artist in 2019, Soloist in 2020, and First Soloist in 2022.
 Leading roles have included Ali in Le Corsaire, the title role in Nutcracker, Lescaut in MacMillan’s Manon and creating roles in William Forsythe’s Playlist (Track 1, 2).

 2019 Emerging Dancer winner Julia Conway also joined the Company in 2017.
-Since she won the competition, she has been to promoted to First Artist in 2019 and Junior Soloist in 2020.
+Since she won the competition, she has been to promoted to First Artist in 2019, Junior Soloist in 2020 and Soloist in 2022.
 Notable roles include Princess Florine in The Sleeping Beauty, the Peasant pas de trois in Swan Lake, Stepsister Clementine in Wheeldon’s Cinderella, Clara/Sugar Plum Fairy in Nutcracker and Gulnare in Le Corsaire.

-Most recent winner Ivana Bueno, only joined the Company in 2018.
-In her short time with us, a notable role is the Spanish pas de trois in Nutcracker and Cygent in Swan Lake.
+Most recent winner Ivana Bueno, only joined the Company in 2018 and was promoted to First Artist in 2022.
+Notable roles are the Spanish pas de trois in Nutcracker and Cygent in Swan Lake.

-Also joining these eight Emerging Dancer Award winners are four dancers who have won the People’s Choice Award:
+These eight Emerging Dancer Award winners were joined by four dancers who have won the People’s Choice Award:

 Georgia Bould, who joined in 2015, won the People’s Choice Award in 2017 as well as the 2018 Corps de Ballet Award, for an exceptional Artist of the Company who has gone above and beyond.
-Most recently she has performed in the film version of Arielle Smith’s Jolly Folly.
+Most recently she has performed in Arielle Smith’s Jolly Folly.

 Alice Bellini joined in 2017, winning the People’s Choice Award in 2018 and also competed as a finalist in Emerging Dancer 2019.
 She has danced a number of roles including the Novice in Jerome Robbins’ The Cage and the pas de deux in Aszure Barton’s Fantastic Beings.

 Rhys Antoni Yeomans also joined in 2017, from English National Ballet School and was promoted to First Artist in 2022.
 He competed as an Emerging Dancer finalist alongside Julia Conway and Alice Bellini in 2019 and took home the People’s Choice Award that year.
-In his time with the Company, he has danced in William Forsythe’s In the Middle, Somewhat Elevated and created roles in Playlist (Track 1, 2) and the film version of Arielle Smith’s Jolly Folly.
-Most recently, Rhys performed in the collaboration with Anne-Marie and Arielle Smith at The National Lottery’s Team GB homecoming event.
+In his time with the Company, he has danced in William Forsythe’s In the Middle, Somewhat Elevated and created roles in Playlist (Track 1, 2) and Arielle Smith’s Jolly Folly.

 Another 2017 joiner, Victor Prigent competed as a finalist in last year’s Emerging Dancer alongside Ivana Bueno.
 He went on to win the People’s Choice Award and was promoted to First Artist in 2022.
-At English National Ballet, he has danced such roles as Freddie and the Chinese pas de trois in Nutcracker, the Beggar Chief in MacMillan’s Manon and the Neapolitan in Swan Lake.
-This season, he will dance the role of Andres in Akram Khan’s Creature.
+At English National Ballet, he has danced such roles as Freddie and the Chinese pas de trois in Nutcracker, the Beggar Chief in MacMillan’s Manon, the Neapolitan in Swan Lake and the role of Andres in Akram Khan’s Creature.

-Even James Streeter, the producer of this year’s Emerging Dancer: A Celebration, took part in the competition twice, first in 2011 and again in 2015.
-His career with the Company is yet another testament to the spirit of Emerging Dancer: he joined in 2004, was first promoted in 2007 to First Artist, then Junior Soloist in 2011, Soloist in 2015 and more recently to First Soloist in 2018.
+Even James Streeter, the producer of Emerging Dancer: A Celebration, took part in the competition twice, first in 2011 and again in 2015.
+His career with the Company is yet another testament to the spirit of Emerging Dancer: he joined in 2004, was first promoted in 2007 to First Artist, then Junior Soloist in 2011, Soloist in 2015 and to First Soloist in 2018.
 Highlights of his dancing career include Tybalt in Romeo & Juliet, Rothbart in Swan Lake, Albrecht in Akram Khan’s Giselle and partnering his wife, Lead Principal Erina Takahashi, in Akram Khan’s Dust on the Pyramid Stage of Glastonbury in 2014.
-This is his second year producing Emerging Dancer as part of English National Ballet’s Dance Leaders of the Future programme.
+He produced Emerging Dancer: A Celebration as part of English National Ballet’s Dance Leaders of the Future programme.